alefnull/NullPath/README.md

 ![Entangle](entangle.png)

 **Entangle** is a 9 to 9 "random router" module, with a number of different mode combinations using the "Mode", "Entropy", and "Channels" switches.
 The "Channels" switch toggles the module between "mono" and "stereo".
 In "mono" mode, each input and output are independent of the others.
 In "stereo" mode, every two inputs and outputs are linked together and will behave as a single channel.
-The "Mode" switch toggles between 6 overall modes, while the "Entropy" switch toggles between 3 different "sub-modes", leading to 18 different routing modes in total (see the table and following descriptions for more details).
+The "Mode" switch toggles between 6 overall modes, while the "Entropy" switch toggles between 3 different "sub-modes", leading to 18 different routing modes in total (see the table and following descriptions for more details.
+"Mode" listed down left hand side, "Entropy" along the top).
+In the right click menu, there are options to toggle crossfading between routing changes, set the crossfade time, and to toggle "Hold last value" which will hold an output's last value when its paired input is disconnected.
+Finally, there is a sub-menu to toggle "Trigger Mode" on/off.
+By default, when "Trigger Mode" is enabled, the "Mode", "Entropy", and "Channels" CV inputs become trigger inputs, and each trigger will cycle through the modes sequentially.
+If the optional "Random mode" menu item is enabled, each trigger will choose a random mode instead.

 |           | Negative  | Low        | High        |
 |-----------|-----------|------------|-------------|